SpliceNFT/splicenft/docs/developers.md

 ## Subgraphs

 We tried to build the splice contract as gas efficient as possible, so we've reduced the bookkeeping on chain to a minimum: each splice NFT contains a hash to quickly prove its origins and the style token id that had been chosen for minting.
-As pointed out in the [Provenance](#provenance) section, the `subgraph` package contains a subgraph definition that's deployed on The Graph protocol (hosted service).
+As hinted in the [Provenance](#provenance) section, the `subgraph` package contains a subgraph definition that's deployed on [The Graph protocol's hosted service](https://thegraph.com/hosted-service/).
 It reads all `Mint` and `Transfer` events, extracts the minting parameters by using the transaction inputs and provides a GraphQL API to query certain aspects of the Splice contracts' current state.
-Here's an example to get all splices of an user:
+Here's an example of how to get all splices of an user:

 === "GQL Query"